CheickDiarra/Random/README.md

     http://<hostname:port>/random

 ###Specify more than one result
-This will 10 random generated data
+This will create 10 random generated data

     http://<hostname:port>/random?count=10